AnacletoLAB/schemalink-docs/guides/developer-guide.md

 SchemaLink is deployed as a docker compose project.
 To achieve that, both the webapp and the api offer a `Dockerfile`.
 On each tag on the main branch, the docker image is built by a GitHub action and pushed to the GitHub container registry.
-A traefik container is also part of the docker compose project, acting as a reverse proxy and taking care of routing and securing the connection.
+A traefik container can also be included in the docker compose project, acting as a reverse proxy and taking care of routing and securing the connection.
+The deployment is automated using an ansible playbook.

 ## The docs

-{: .highlight-title }
+{: .info }

-> In a glance
->
 > - Repository: <https://github.com/AnacletoLAB/schemalink-docs>.
 > - Main technologies: [Jekyll](https://jekyllrb.com/docs/),
 >   [Markdown](https://www.markdownguide.org/), [Just the